mitradranirban/colr-pak/INSTALLATION.md

 ### Step 3: Install colr-pak

-Install the app using the --cask flag and --no-quarantine to bypass macOS Gatekeeper for this unsigned app:
+Install the app using the --cask flag and remove quarantine for macOS Gatekeeper for this unsigned app:
 ```
+bash
-brew install --cask --no-quarantine mitradranirban/tap/colr-pak
+brew install --cask mitradranirban/tap/colr-pak
+xattr -dr com.apple.quarantine "/Applications/Color Pak.app"
 ```

    Note: The --no-quarantine flag is needed because colr-pak is currently unsigned.
 Without it, macOS will block the app from launching with a "developer cannot be verified" error